Young Thomas Grey

 Thomas was kept busy with cleaning up the after cabin, washing the captain’s bedding and his table cloth.
 Given that they would take freshwater soon, he was allowed to rinse the laundry in some of the precious freshwater, a rare luxury in a sailing ship, washing out the salt and reducing the moisture in the sheets and blankets.

 He was kept busy this way whilst Bartleby prepared the captain’s dinner.
-The stern windows were opened to let what breeze there was air the cabin, but when the captain returned during the second dogwatch, he let Bartleby know that he had already dined with the commander in chief.
+The stern windows were opened to let what breeze there was air the cabin, but when the captain returned during the second dogwatch, he let Bartleby know that he had already dined with the commander-in-chief.
 Instead, they had to prepare the cabin for guests, as the captain had invited his wardroom for a council.
 Therefore, wines were fetched from the hold where they kept cool, and glasses were placed around the dinner table.

-When the officers, led by Mister Duncan, entered the cabin, Captain Grey informed them of their new orders from Sir Hyde Parker, the commander in chief.
+When the officers, led by Mister Duncan, entered the cabin, Captain Grey informed them of their new orders from Sir Hyde Parker, the commander-in-chief.
 Thomas, refilling the wine glasses, could listen in and learned that Cormorant would patrol the major sea ways in the region, namely Windward Passage and Mona Passage, protect British homeward bound convoys and hunt down privateers.
 They would be at sea constantly, the captain explained, and only return to Kingston to pick up convoys.
 Mister Duncan then asked if they were allowed to attack Spanish and French shipping, and the captain confirmed this.
 When the time came for the officers to return to their duties or the wardroom, Theodore Grey gave his son a smile.

 “Did you understand everything?”